 I’ve seen the same thing play out over and over again.
 It goes something like this.

-Your 20s: “I’d invest, but I’m paying back my student loans now.”
+People in their 20s: “I want to invest but I’m paying back student loans now.”

 Now let’s say you’re 30 with the same $1 million goal.
 You need to save and invest $1,900 a month.